orill/orill/README.rst

 :Small and fast: Code and nuclear data are small (about 4 Mo), computation takes few seconds.
 :Portability: Based on Python 2.7+ with only Numpy and Scipy main modules.
 Optimized execution (vectorization, parallelization) associated with Python implementation is therefore transparently available on all platforms.
 :User friendly: The code is designed to address practical questions about isotopes inventories, decay heat, dose rate, photons spectrum.
-Unlike heavy machinery (FISPACT, CINDER, SERPENT, ORIGEN, VESTA, MURE,...)
+Unlike heavy machinery (FISPACT, CINDER, SERPENT, ORIGEN, VESTA, MURE, ...)
 ORILL is usable by everyone for 1D point-flux calculation at the speed of light.

 Prerequisites
 -------------